amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 watch oc status
 ```

-Note: `oc new-app` automatically creates a ClusterIP service for your workload.
+Note: `oc new-app` automatically attaches a ClusterIP service to your workload.
-`oc expose` can create a publicly accessible route via Openshift's default ingress controller but you want your NGINX Ingress Controller to take on this responsibility via an Ingress rule.
+The next logical step is often documented as `oc expose` which would creates a route to your workload via the Openshift's "default" Ingress Controller.
+These instructions omit that step since your goal is to surface the app via an NGINX Ingress Controller.
+That goal is achieved with an Ingress rule as described in your next and final step.

 ## Your goal (checkpoint 2)
 The following diagram illustrates your progress towards the goal of this exercise.